 - Lemon: Fresh-squeezed lemon juice is an important ingredient.
 It adds a fresh tangy flavor and its acidity balances the richness of the sesame paste.
 We also like to add lemon zest to our hummus for some extra citrus punch.

 - Olive oil: A drizzle of olive oil lends adds a little creamy smoothness.
 It can be blended into the hummus during preparation or drizzled on top and stirred in when serving.

 Our recipe blends a whole head of roasted garlic into the ingredients above.
 Serve with warm, oven-toasted pita chips or raw veggies like carrots, celery, cucumbers, and cauliflower.
 Instructions for making both the roasted garlic and the pita chips are in the recipe notes.

 - Juice and zest of 1 lemon

-- 1 head roasted garlic (instructions below)
+- 1 head roasted garlic, instructions in notes

 - Salt and freshly ground black pepper

-- Oven-toasted pita chips, crackers or breadsticks (see below)
+- Oven-toasted pita chips, crackers, or breadsticks (see below)

-- Place the chickpeas, tahini, olive oil, lemon juice and lemon zest in the work bowl of a food processor.
+- Place the chickpeas, tahini, olive oil, lemon juice, and lemon zest in the work bowl of a food processor.
 Add the roasted garlic and pulse to blend.

 - Season to taste with salt (start with a scant 1/2 teaspoon) and a few grinds of black pepper.

 - Process until the hummus is smooth and creamy.
 You may need to add 2 or 3 tablespoons of water while the processor is running to achieve the right consistency.
-Serve with oven-toasted pita chips.

-Leftover hummus can be refrigerated in an airtight container for up to 3 days.
+- Leftover hummus can be refrigerated in an airtight container for up to 3 days.
 For best flavor, bring cold hummus to room temperature before serving.